 Curro provides the opportunity to learners from all walks of life to obtain quality education.
 It's product offerings are as follows:

-Curro schools accommodate learners from the ages of 3 months to Grade 12.
-Class sizes are limited to a maximum of 25 learners per class and the IEB (Independent Examinations Board) examination is written at the end of Grade 12.
-These co-ed schools are traditionally parallel-medium (Afrikaans and English) from Group 4 to Grade 9 and dual medium from Grade 10 to Grade 12.
-Naturally, a wide subject choice is offered in the FET phase (Grade 10 to Grade 12).
-Excellent facilities and a significant number of subject choices and extramural activities are offered.
+CURRO SCHOOLS accommodate learners from 3 months old to Grade 12.
+Class sizes are limited to a maximum of 25 learners per class and the Independent Examinations Board (IEB) examination is written at the end of Grade 12.
+Tuition at these co-ed schools are traditionally parallel-medium (Afrikaans and English) from Group 4 to Grade 9 and dual-medium from Grade 10 to Grade 12.
+Naturally, a wide subject choice is offered in the Further Education and Training (FET) phase (Grade 10 to Grade 12).
+Excellent facilities and a significant number of elective subjects and extramural activities are offered.

 CURRO SELECT SCHOOLS are schools that have been acquired by Curro Holdings.
 Although owned by Curro Holdings, these schools retain their original well-established identities and ethos.
 Select Schools accommodate learners from age three months to Grade 12, at the end of which the IEB (Independent Examinations Board) is written.
 The medium of instruction and learning is English, complemented by superior facilities, a rich heritage, sound academic and extramural results.

 CURRO ACADEMY SCHOOLS accommodate learners from age five years (Grade RR) to Grade 12 and some Academy Schools also include a Curro Castle and can accommodate preschoolers.
 With a maximum class size of 35 learners, Academy Schools are co-ed, single-medium (English) and write the National Senior Certificate (NSC) examination at the end of Grade 12.
 This cost-sensitive model ensures the lowest possible school fees without compromising academic standards and the excellent Curro curriculum.
 Focussed sports and cultural activities are offered.